 The two key components of a mini cut are a short period of time and an aggressive calorie deficit.

 What’s The Benefit Of A Mini Cut?

 “As You Increase Body Fat, You Become Less Efficient At Building Muscle”

 Building muscle takes time.
-Truth is, losing body fat is exponentially quicker than making those precious gains.
+The truth is, losing body fat is exponentially quicker than making those precious gains.
 So the longer you can spend building muscle, the better.
 But the longer you spend in a calorie surplus, the more body fat you start to gain.
-And that's not ideal.
+And that’s not ideal.